 We hung the T-shirt up to dry and my daughter wanted to check on it twenty minutes later.
 At the end of the company picnic, she proudly took it home.

 This event was a profound lesson for me, and it reinvigorated my belief that children are best left to direct their artistic endeavors.
 There is little reason for a child to be involved in an art project if it’s not produced by the child.
 When we well-meaningly demonstrate our own creative talents for our toddlers we risk making them feel incapable, discouraged and disinterested.
 Our children need to be trusted to participate, not only in art projects but in all the activities they encounter, to the furthest extent of their capabilities.

 You might ask, “What’s wrong with showing my child how to correctly use a paintbrush?”
 Well, it shortcuts her exploration, thus limiting her creativity, and ( if she is often shown how to play “correctly”) it may eventually erode her trust in herself, her desire to be an active explorer, and her willingness and ability to work things out for herself.
 Children quickly come to look to adults to show them or tell them “the right way to play,” and even to do it for them. – Lisa Sunbury,”What Is Play?”

-(Noelle and Jasper, thank you for this beautiful photo!)
+(Noelle and Jackie, thank you for allowing me to share your beautiful photos!)